Mizo Conference of Seventh-day Adventist

 The Seventh-day Adventist Church in Mizoram is formally organised as the Mizo Conference of Seventh-day Adventist.
 It is one of the conferences of the Northeast India Union of Seventh-day Adventists under the Southern Asia Division of Seventh-day Adventists.
 It currently has 81 Churches and 22,446 members.

 History

 Seventh-day Adventist Church arrived in 1946.
 It was initiated by Lallianzuala Sailo, who first made contact with the Seventh-day Adventist Church at Shillong in Meghalaya in November 1946.
 OW Lange was the first Adventist missionary to Mizoram.
 The first Adventist School was started by Willis G. Lowry and Helen Lowry on 17 January 1950.
 Mizoram section became the first conference in Southern Asia Division of Seventh-day Adventists in 1993.

+Church Statistics

+Some Important statisticks of the Mizo Conference of Seventh day Adventist are as follows: